reka-kovacs/vin-course-data/README.md

 ## VIN Course Data

-This script imports course progress data from a provided MongoDB dump and writes it into a SQL Server table.
+This api imports course progress data from a provided MongoDB dump and writes it into a SQL Server table.

 To import data into SQL server: